sidetrip-ai/ici-core/README.md

    brew install python
    ```

-   - This installs the latest stable Python version (e.g., 3.11 or 3.12, depending on Homebrew’s current formula), which will be 3.10 or higher.
+   - This installs the latest stable Python version (e.g., 3.11 or 3.12, depending on Homebrew's current formula), which will be 3.10 or higher.
-   - **Optional**: If you specifically need Python 3.12 and it’s available, you can try `brew install python@3.12`.
+   - **Optional**: If you specifically need Python 3.12 and it's available, you can try `brew install python@3.12`.
 Check available versions with `brew search python` if needed.

 2. Homebrew will install Python and create symlinks in `/usr/local/bin` (Intel Macs) or `/opt/homebrew/bin` (Apple Silicon Macs), typically making it the default `python3` when you run it.